vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

       - ■ [7.1] possem #5 → possem F2: tag=w:O, tag=w:O
 ```

 As you can see we are now branching after the blank fork node inserted as a child of the space following `tecum`: the first child of the fork node is `ludere`, and the second one is `luderem`.
 Both are then followed by the rest of the nodes, which are duplicated.
+We are thus representing two versions.
+To read them, just start from the root node, and walk downwards by selecting all the nodes having the tag feature with the value corresponding to the desired version:

+- base (empty tag): `tecum ludere sicut ipsa possem`.
+- `O`: `tecum luderem sicut ipsa possem`.

 ## Version G